shah-zeb-naveed/data-science-notes/README.md

 - Effect sizes like Cohen's D are essentially differences.
 It's just that they are converted to standardized form using a same standardization (assuming it is same for both groups) or a pooled standard deviation (from both groups).
 This standardization is actually questionable sometimes. https://rpsychologist.com/cohend/
 - Chi-square independence of test: row percentage multiplied by column total (gives you expected frequency)

-# SQL
-- CTEs/Subqueries and Window functions is a must.
-- For funnel analysis/timeline of events, can use UNION ALL.
-- Think if self-join is needed.

 # Probability
 - Arithmetic series (end - start) / step_size -> n_steps